JacopoLucky/WordClock/README.md

 the remaining one willi be used o control the row input of the matrix.

 # Ver.
 0.1
 There are some example code and a first hardware scheme.
+(SOON!)